yasirkula/UnityBezierSolution/.github/README.md

 ## OTHER COMPONENTS

-Framework comes with 3 additional components that may help you move objects or particles along splines.
+Framework comes with 4 additional components that may help you move objects or particles along splines.
 These components are located in the Utilities folder.

 - **BezierWalkerWithSpeed**

 ![walker-with-speed](Images/5.png)

 Moves an object along a spline with constant speed.
 There are 3 travel modes: Once, Ping Pong and Loop.
-If *Look At* is Forward, the object will always face forwards.
+If *Look At* is Forward, the object will always face forwards (end points' normal vectors will be used as up vectors).
 If it is SplineExtraData, the extra data stored in the spline's end points is used to determine the rotation.
 You can modify this extra data from the points' Inspector.
 The smoothness of the rotation can be adjusted via *Rotation Lerp Modifier*. *Normalized T* determines the starting point.
 Each time the object completes a lap, its *On Path Completed ()* event is invoked.
 To see this component in action without entering Play mode, click the *Simulate In Editor* button.

 - **BezierWalkerWithTime**